 In accordance with the mission of the University, the facilities used for research are teaching facilities first.
 Most of these facilities are used for classes or laboratories and research activities.

-Featuring a state-of-the-art Dual Energy X-Ray Absorptiometer (DEXA) the lab also serves as a body composition laboratory.
+Featuring a state-of-the-art Dual-Energy X-Ray Absorptiometer (DXA) the lab also serves as a body composition laboratory.
 The equipment in this laboratory includes numerous commercial and laboratory systems for estimation of body fat.
 Used by numerous undergraduate and graduate students for research projects.

 The Human Performance Laboratory is located in the Student Recreation Center.
 The 1,400 square foot laboratory is fully equipped with state-of-the-art metabolic measurement systems, 12-lead EKG, treadmills, Monark leg ergometers, a cycling simulator, lactate analyzers, and a collection of body composition measurement devices.
 The laboratory is used as a classroom for Exercise Testing courses and naturally for Exercise Physiology Laboratory sections.

-The faculty and students of the Department of Health, Human Performance, and Recreation use the laboratory for data collection.
+The faculty and students of the Department of Kinesiology, Nutrition, and Recreation use the laboratory for data collection.
 The faculty of the department routinely present and publish papers with student co-authors.
 This demonstrates the dedication the faculty of the department have to involving undergraduate and graduate students in research activities.

 The newest of the department’s laboratory facilities, the Motor Development Laboratory is used by the Physical Education faculty for teaching and research.
 This laboratory includes balance and stability assessment equipment, including a stability platform.
 Also includes a rotary pursuit for hand-eye assessment.